6/15/2023

 • Select a fast-acting fungicide.
 Corteva Agriscience offers two soybean fungicides that offer fast-acting white mold control.

 • Viatude™ fungicide is a new white mold control solution for northern U.S. soybean farmers.
-Viatude has the same proven disease control and performance of Onmira™ active found in Aproach fungicide that farmers have come to rely on, plus prothioconazole for added white mold protection, strong plant health and higher yield potential at harvest.
+Viatude has the same proven active ingredient Onmira™ as Aproach plus prothioconazole for added white mold protection, strong plant health and higher yield potential.
+Watch this video to learn more about how Vitatude fungicide delivers the best-in-class white mold protection.

 • Note: Viatude can be paired with Aproach in a two-pass system for even stronger plant health throughout the season.
 A program approach with two fungicide passes, along with other Integrated Pest Management practices, can help prevent disease resistance from developing.

-• Choose resistant hybrids.
-Your customers may want to consider hybrid or variety selection as a first step in disease prevention next season.
+• Choose resistant soybean varieties.
+Your customers may want to consider variety selection as a first step in disease prevention next season.

 • Harvest any infected fields last.
 Thoroughly clean equipment after leaving an infected field.